FlorentLM/pytinybvh/README.md

     # On Windows: .venv\Scripts\activate
     ```

-4.  **Install and Compile:**
+4.  **Compile and install:**
-    Run the installation in editable mode.
+    Run `uv sync`.
 This will automatically download Python dependencies and compile the C++ extension module.
     ```bash
-    uv pip install -e .
+    uv sync
     ```

 If the process completes without errors, the `pytinybvh` module is now installed and ready to be used in your virtual environment.
+This will automatically download Python dependencies and compile the C++ extension module.

+5. **Use in other projects:**
+    From the virtual environment of your other project, run the installation of `pytinybvh` in editable mode.
+    ```bash
+   # Still with uv
+    uv pip install -e /path/to/this/repo
+    ```

 ## Usage

 The module provides two functions that take a numpy array and return a tuple of two numpy arrays for the BVH nodes and the primitive indices.